 On the face of it, dividing humankind according to gender is the easiest split of all; it is pretty much 50/50 male/female (50.4/49.6% to be precise according to The World Bank).
-With the focus on equality and merit, as well as the progress of women (especially here in the west), we might assume that, even allowing for history, ‘the pipeline of catch up’ and the non trivial impact of childbirth and consequent choices, gender representation should/would be close to 50:50 in most realms of society.
+With the focus on equality and merit, as well as the progress of women (especially here in the west), we might assume that, even allowing for history and the non trivial impact of childbirth and subsequent choices, gender representation would be closer to 50:50 in most realms of society.
 Only it isn’t.
-We are far from achieving equality for women on any measure – even in the west – despite the vast and increasing pool of qualified talent compared to men (if you want to consider merit as well).
+We are far from achieving equality for women on any measure – even in the west – despite the vast and increasing pool of qualified, meritorious talent compared to men.

 The word ‘diversity’, be it in a gender context or otherwise, although well-intentioned can be divisive.
-Even though we know that diversity and the bringing together of differing POETS (my acronym for Perspectives, Outlooks, Experiences, Thinking-styles, Sectors and Social backgrounds) leads to better results, somehow diversity just does not seem to happen naturally.
+Even though we know that diversity and the bringing together of differing POETS (my acronym for Perspectives, Outlooks, Experiences, Thinking-styles, Sectors and Social backgrounds) leads to better results, somehow diversity just does not happen naturally.
 Human nature seems to drive many people to make choices that they are comfortable with and resonate with– preferring ‘people like them’.
-Worse still, some now hear the word ‘diversity’ and immediately think of the negative connotations: preferential treatment, unmeritorious selection, tokenism, perceived discrimination against the traditional ‘in’ groups who have held the reins of power.
+Worse still, some now hear the word ‘diversity’ and immediately think of the negative connotations: preferential treatment, unmeritorious selection, tokenism and perceived discrimination against the traditional ‘groups who have held the reins of power.

 Women in politics

 The representation of women in politics is mixed across the world; for instance, many are shocked to discover which countries have the highest percentage of women in their national parliament.
 Of course, this does not mean that those countries with the most female representatives are the most advanced, liberated or gender-equal.
-However, it is a good reminder for self-serving leaders and hypocritical commentators to look in the mirror first and assess challenges in their own nation first before criticising other nations.
+However, it is a good reminder for many commentators to look in the mirror first and assess challenges in their own nation first before criticising others.

 Of the 1,941 national leaders during the 20th century – only 27 were women (that is only 1.4%).
-Of course, we are increasingly seeing women make their way to the highest offices in the land – but, ironically, a disproportionate amount of progress seems to be in the developing world and emerging markets in marked contrast to the developed world and, in particular, the generally accepted ‘social leaders’ such as the USA, EU and UK.
+Of course, we are increasingly seeing women make their way to the highest offices in the land – but, ironically, a disproportionate amount of progress seems to be in the developing world and emerging markets in marked contrast to the developed world and, in particular, the generally accepted ‘social leaders’ such as the USA and EU.

-In the UK, from the 1918 general election to the May 2015 general election, there had been 4,895 people elected as MPs, including 451 women (9.2%) – which is still lower than the current number of male MPs.
+In the UK, from the 1918 general election to the May 2015 general election, there had been 4,895 people elected as MPs, including 451 women (9.2%) – which after nearly 98 years – is still lower than the current number of male MPs as of November 2016.

 The UK in May 2015 was ranked 36th in the world (out of 191 countries) for women in a national parliament’s lower or single representative house; whilst the USA ranks 72nd with 19.4%).
 So which countries are above the UK (and the USA) for female representation in parliament?
 Well, quite a lot including: Bolivia, Cuba, Seychelles, Senegal, Ecuador, Norway, Germany, Argentina, Uganda, Algeria, New Zealand and Nepal.
 Top of the list is Rwanda with 63.8% representation of women in parliament.
 I am sure some of these countries above the UK will come as a surprise to many people.